arielnlee/Platypus/README.md

 Run `fine-tuning.sh`.

-Note: The script above uses `torchrun`.
+Note: The script above uses `torchrun` for data parallelism.
 PyTorch is not in `requirements.txt` since technically you can run fine-tuning without it.
 To use `fine-tuning.sh`, please install [PyTorch](https://pytorch.org/get-started/locally/).
 We recommend using `torchrun` and PyTorch 2.0+ for speed + `torch.compile`.

-Hyperparameters used to fine-tune Platypus-30B follow:
+Hyperparameters used to fine-tune Platypus-30B:

 | Hyperparameter      | Value  |
 |---------------------|--------|